olydis/autorest-extension-base/readme.md

 # AutoRest Extension Base

 Allows to easily create an AutoRest extension.
+See https://github.com/olydis/autorest-extension-helloworld for an example of how to reference and use this package.

 ## Usage